first preached in 2014; revised in 2017 and 2023

 Not just the kind of love you can box up with candy hearts and milk chocolate kisses.
 Not just the kind of love that writes grand poetry and brings home flowers on special days.
 It’s a much more challenging kind of love — the kind that forces us to let go of ourselves and open our hands to others.

 The kind of love that leads to reconciliation.
-That lets go of anger.
-The kind of love where you start to love your brother, your sister, your family, your neighbor, even your enemy.
+Love that lets go of anger.
+Love where you start to love your brother, your sister, your family, your neighbor, even your enemy.

 This is life.
 This is what God begs us to choose, in Deuteronomy chapter 30: Keep my commandments.
 Live.
 Really live.
 The people of Israel have wandered in the desert for forty years and now stand on the banks of the Jordan about to pass into the promised land, and God says: I have set before you life and death, blessings and curses.
 Choose life.
 Choose love.
 Choose to love me with all your heart and soul and mind and strength, and choose to love your neighbor as yourself.